hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/intro.md

 # Kubeless on Kubernetes #

-[https://github.com/kubeless/kubeless](Kubeless) is a Kubernetes-native serverless framework that lets you deploy small bits of code without having to worry about the underlying infrastructure plumbing.
+[Kubeless](https://github.com/kubeless/kubeless) is a Kubernetes-native serverless framework that lets you deploy small bits of code without having to worry about the underlying infrastructure plumbing.
 It leverages Kubernetes resources to provide auto-scaling, API routing, monitoring, troubleshooting and more.

-Kubeless is purely open-source and non-affiliated to any commercial organization.
+_Kubeless_ is purely open-source and non-affiliated to any commercial organization.
 Help and feedback is welcomed.

-Exploring _Kubeless_ is a great way to explore this Kubernetes architectural pattern of using a CLI tool, a controller and some Custom Resource Definition (CRDs) optionally along with Kafka to achieve a fundamental serverless solution.
+Exploring _Kubeless_ is a great way to explore this Kubernetes architectural pattern of using a CLI tool, a controller and some Custom Resource Definition ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) optionally along with [Kafka](https://kafka.apache.org/) to achieve a fundamental serverless solution.

-Kubeless relies on a command line tool called 'kubeless' to submit function and perform other controlling operations with the Kubeless controller.
+_Kubeless_ relies on a command line tool called 'kubeless' to submit functions and perform controlling operations with the Kubeless controller.
 There is also a user interface to parallel the CLI tool features.
 A dedicated Kafka system is also added to allow functions to be trigger via publish/subscribe.

 You will learn how: